tradero/vac/README.md

 TODO:

-- really simple internal DNS to help communicate between VMs and LAN using real hosts instead of patchin /etc/hosts all over the place
+- really simple internal DNS to help communicate between VMs and LAN using real hosts instead of patching /etc/hosts all over the place

 Master
 =====